pryley/site-reviews/ROADMAP.md

 ## Technical debt

+- [ ] **`Translation::strings()` memoises into a function-level `static`, which nothing
+  can reset.** `static $strings;` … `if (empty($strings))` — so the first call that finds a non-empty `settings.strings` caches it for the rest of the PHP process.
+No transaction rollback, no `wp_cache_flush()`, and nothing in the suite's `resetGlobalState()` can reach it.

+  In production this is a per-request cache and harmless.
+In the suite it is a one-way
+  door: `tests/pest/Integration/TranslatorTest.php` can only define ONE set of custom strings, in `beforeEach`, and every phrase it customises has to be one that appears nowhere else in the plugin — because the cache outlives the file and would otherwise change what later tests see.
+Any future test that needs to customise a string the plugin actually uses will silently get whichever set of strings ran first.

+  There must be a better answer than working around it.
+Options not yet investigated: a static that can be cleared through a documented seam; moving the memo into `glsr()->store()` (which `resetGlobalState()` already clears) — note that the current comment says it deliberately bypasses the settings pipeline because it runs before the settings are initiated, so that constraint is real and has to be honoured; or a container binding. **Revisit — worth a fresh pair of eyes.**

+- [ ] **Every integration's `Hooks` class reads as 0% coverage, and it is a measurement artifact, not a testing gap.** They run exactly once, on `plugins_loaded` at priority 100, during `wp-load.php` in `tests/pest/bootstrap.php` — which is before PHPUnit starts collecting coverage.
+The code runs; nothing counts it.

+  `Integrations/Gutenberg/Hooks` was covered by having a test call `run()` explicitly (`tests/pest/ThirdParty/GutenbergBlockTest.php`), which works but is thirty copies of the same test waiting to be written, and it re-registers hooks that are already registered.

+  The same is true of anything else that only runs at boot.
+A real fix would be structural — start coverage collection earlier, or move the integration boot into something a test can drive — rather than one test per integration. **Revisit.**

 - [ ] **`Database\Tables\TableFields` is unreachable, and the `glsr_fields` table is
   never created.** Every call site is commented out: `TableFields::class` is commented out of `Tables::tables()` behind a `// @todo add the fields table`, and the